pardot/marketing-cloud-account-engagement-for-wordpress/tags/1.4.13/README.txt

 == Screenshots ==

 1. Settings area
-1. Pardot button in the Classic Editor toolbar
+1. Pardot button in the Visual Editor toolbar
 1. Choose from any form or Dynamic Content
 1. Use forms in a widget
 1. Use dynamic content in a widget
-1. A form widget on a page
+1. A form widget (with corrected styling)
 1. A page can have two forms!
 Here, one is in the body and one in a widget.

 == Changelog ==

-= 1.5.0 =

-* Maintenance - Added Salesforce SSO authentication in preparation of Pardot authentication being discontinued in February 2021
-* Improvement - Added authentication status indicator to settings page
-* Improvement - Users no longer need to refresh the settings page after resetting settings
-* Fix - Admin notices no longer overlap the Pardot logo on the settings page
-* Fix - "#cancel" button on popup when not authenticated now closes popup (also changed name to more descriptive "Close")
-* Fix - PHP error no longer appears when initially adding widget

 = 1.4.13 =